Skip to content ↓

 Environmental Activities

-The Green Team’s latest project is working towards an ‘Eco-School Green Flag’ application.
+The Green Team’s latest project is working towards our third ‘Eco-School Green Flag’ application.
 They have identified the many environmental strengths at ESPS and are now working alongside the Environmental Leader to create an action plan for the school going forward.
 We are confident that there are plenty of exciting sustainable opportunities for the future.

 Our exciting vision going forward is to further develop the environmental thread through our curriculum.
 We will use our Thinking School tools to explore complex issues and develop a positive attitude to problem-solving.